 If you see signs of puddles forming around your property, scent a moldy smell from your crawl space, or even have water leaking into the property during periods of heavy rain.
 Your home might be in need of a different or better drainage system around your property.
 Even dark stains on our basement walls could indicate that water is finding its way into the foundation.
 Water can cause a lot of issues for your home and decrease your home's structural integrity, which in the end can become a costly experience.
 It can cause the foundation to shift, the beams to rot, the plaster to crumble, and floors to sag.
 Not every drainage solution will be the best for every home.
 This is why we, at Bruecher Foundation, work with different systems to tailor our suggestion to the best match for your property whether it is French drainage or retaining walls with more.

 Bruecher Foundation is located in Austin, Texas.
-We've put over 30 years of experience in repairing commercial and residential foundations.
+We have 32 years of experience in commercial and residential foundation repairs.

 © COPYRIGHT 2019.
 ALL RIGHTS RESERVED.